 NJNG currently provides loans, with terms ranging from two to 10 years, to customers that elect to purchase and install certain energy-efficient equipment in accordance with its BPU-approved SAVEGREEN program.
 The loans are recognized at fair value on the Unaudited Condensed Consolidated Balance Sheets.
-The Company has \$15.6M \$15.8M and \$15.1M recorded in other current assets as of December 31, 2023 and September 30, 2023, respectively, and \$41.7M \$43.6M and \$39.0M in other noncurrent assets as of December 31, 2023 March 31, 2024 and September 30, 2023, respectively, on the Unaudited Condensed Consolidated Balance Sheets, related to the loans.
+The Company has ~~\$15.8M~~ \$17.7M and \$15.1M recorded in other current assets and ~~\$43.6M~~ \$50.9M and \$39.0M in other noncurrent assets as of ~~March 31, 2024~~ June 30, 2024 and September 30, 2023, respectively, on the Unaudited Condensed Consolidated Balance Sheets, related to the loans.
 The Company regularly evaluates the credit quality and collection profile of its customers.
 If NJNG determines a loan is impaired, the basis of the loan would be subject to regulatory review for recovery.
-As of December 31, 2023 March 31, 2024 and September 30, 2023, the Company has not recorded any impairments for SAVEGREEN loans.
+As of ~~March 31, 2024~~ June 30, 2024 and September 30, 2023, the Company has not recorded any impairments for SAVEGREEN loans.